kkeerthivasan99/AWSS3/readme.md

 ## Configuration

 The agent's behavior and configuration can be customized to fit your specific needs.
-For customized configuration system prompts needs to be changed accordingly [Configuration](llm_base_prompts.py).
+For customized configuration [system prompts](llm_base_prompts.py)needs to be changed accordingly.

 ## Future Scope